Aida Nikolaychuk: 2011–2013: X-Factor and widespread attention

 In 2011, Nikolaychuk participated in the casting show for the second season of the Ukrainian television show X-Factor, quitting her job as a cashier to enable her participation in the show.
 After a unanimous decision by the show's judges to accept her, she proceeded to the training portion of the show.

-After Nikolaychuk's retirement from X-Factor, the video of her performance at the casting show reached a record number of views on YouTube.
+After Nikolaychuk retired from X-Factor, the video of her performance at the casting show reached a record number of views on YouTube.
 Nikolaychuk then decided to proceed with her participation in X-Factor.
 She participated in the second season of X-Factor Online.
 In November 2011, she was announced as a weekly winner of X-Factor Online, and on 31 December 2011, she was announced as the winner of the X-Factor Online second season.
 By winning X-Factor Online, Nikolaychuk gained entry to the training section of the show for the third season, bypassing the audition and pre-screening stages.

 In 2012, Nikolaychuk was invited to performances in Moscow and Berlin.
 On 10 October 2012, she was interviewed by IMKA TV.

 Participating in the third season of X-Factor, Nikolaychuk got to twenty-fourth place in the training section of the show in the 25-years and older category.
 Her category mentor was Igor Kondratyuk.
 Nikolaychuk then sang for judges including German singer Thomas Anders.
 After the visiting judge's performance, Nikolaychuk was placed in the top rankings for her category, and as one of the twelve top finalists.
 Also in her category were Eugene Litvinkovich and James Golovko.
 She then entered the direct elimination rounds, in which a contestant on the show is eliminated weekly by judges' vote.
 Nikolaychuk was never selected for elimination.
 On 22 December 2012, she participated in the final show.
 Her rivals were Aleksey Smirnov and Evgeny Litvinkovych.
 On 29 December 2012, she was chosen as a superfinalist and Alexey Smirnov was eliminated from the show.
-On 5 January 2013, at the Gala concert, Nikolaychuk was announced the winner of the third season of X-Factor.
+On 5 January 2013, at the Gala concert, Nikolaychuk was announced as the winner of the third season of X-Factor.

 On 6 March 2013, the news website Segodnya listed the most-viewed videos of Ukrainian female singers.
 Nikolaychuk's video, with millions of views, took 5th place.

 In May 2013, Nikolaychuk visited Berlin.
 While there, she participated in photo shoots and spoke at a restaurant, "Peterhof".